sbt/sbt/CONTRIBUTING.md

 ### Notes about Documentation

 Documentation fixes and contributions are as much welcome as to patching the core.
-Visit [the website project][documentation] to learn about how to contribute.
+Visit [sbt/website][documentation] to learn about how to contribute.

 ### Preliminaries